zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 - An ECR container registry that will be used as a ZenML Container Registry.
 {% endtab %}
 {% tab title="GCP" %}
-We are working on bringing the 1-click deployment to GCP!
+We are working on bringing the support for the 1-click deployment feature to GCP!
 Stay in touch for further updates.
 {% endtab %}
 {% tab title="Azure" %}
-We are working on bringing the 1-click deployment to Azure!
+We are working on bringing the support for the 1-click deployment feature to Azure!
 Stay in touch for further updates.
 {% endtab %}
 {% endtabs %}

-And, there you have it!
+There you have it!
 With a single click, you just deployed a cloud stack and, you can start running your pipelines on a remote setting.

 <figure><img src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" alt="ZenML Scarf"><figcaption></figcaption></figure>